sathvikaithala/Final_project/README.md

 ### Selected Topic - Housing Trends

-Our group aims to analyze the housing market in various US cities to establish trends and directionally predict future housing prices.
+Our group aims to analyze the housing market in the top US cities by population to establish trends and directionally predict future housing prices.
 We hope to gain valuable insights about the effect of demographics, industry, economic health, and other factors on the housing market.
 We selected this topic as each member in our group was interested in better understanding the housing market in the Bay Area, as well as in similar cities should we decide to apply for jobs elsewhere.

-The goal of our final product would be to allow a user to check information about certain zip codes that they might be considering relocating to.
+The goal of our final product would be to allow a user to check information about certain cities that they might be considering relocating to.
 For example, someone who works in the Technology sector might be interested in comparing the income, housing price, and population demographics of San Francisco, Austin, and Seattle while they are applying for jobs.
 This could help them better understand similarities and differences between different cities and aid their decision making process.

 ##### Questions we would like to answer are:

 - Given the data available, can we expect housing prices to increase or decrease in the coming years?
-- What is the current distribution of housing prices in a given zip code?
+- What is the current distribution of housing prices in a given city?
-- What is the current income distribution of housing prices in a given zip code?
+- What is the current income distribution of housing prices in a given city?
-- What are the top industries in a given zip code?
+- What are the top industries in a given city?
-- What are general population demographics of a given zip code?
+- What are general population demographics of a given city?
-- What is the breakdown of renters vs. buyers in a zip code, and how has it changed over time?
+- What is the breakdown of renters vs. buyers in a city, and how has it changed over time?
 - How has income changed over time?
 - How have housing prices changed over time?